 Your gifts have helped fund $20,000 for projected operational shortfall and an additional $20,000 to support enhancements, including developing solutions for an antiquated septic system and improving the camping-host site, which opened in 2014!
-Your gifts will help fund the creation of a ramada, business plan, marketing program and interpretive panels.
+Your gifts have helped fund the creation of a new ramada, business plan, marketing program and interpretive panels.

 For decades, families have visited Hendy Woods to camp and hike among its gigantic 1,000-year-old redwoods and enjoy the cool shade, enveloping quiet and beautiful Navarro River.
 Many return year after year to what they call the perfect location for relaxing and exploring the Mendocino coast and wine country.

 The League began working with another nonprofit organization, Hendy Woods Community (external link), in 2012 to keep Hendy open.
-Your gifts are now helping to improve the park’s infrastructure.
-Day-use area upgrades are underway, including construction of bathrooms and a picnic area accessible to people with disabilities; interpretive signage; drinking fountains; and a resurfaced all-access trail.
-The upgrade is to be complete in summer 2015.
+Since then, your gifts have helped to improve the park’s infrastructure.
+Day-use area upgrades, including construction of bathrooms and a picnic area accessible to people with disabilities; interpretive signage; drinking fountains; and a resurfaced all-access trail were completed in 2015.

 Mill Creek, a former logging site now part of Del Norte Coast Redwoods State Park, was left with many crumbling roads that could cause catastrophic landslides and harm forests and imperiled salmon.
 Once restored, Mill Creek will grow to resemble an ancient forest with a thick canopy, clear streams and abundant fish and other wildlife.
 The health of this forest is critical to protect nearby ancient stands including Stout Grove.
 Your gifts are enabling the League to contribute funds for trail planning and restoration.
 Learn more about how your donations are helping to restore this forest.

-The League has partnered with Mendocino Area Parks Association (external link) and Team Standish (external link) to work with California State Parks on much needed improvements at Standish-Hickey State Recreation Area (external link).
+The League has partnered with Mendocino Area Parks Association (external link) and Team Standish to work with California State Parks on much needed improvements at Standish-Hickey State Recreation Area.
 Thanks to your gifts in 2013, California State Parks reinstalled a seasonal bridge across the Eel River, restoring visitor access for the first time in three years to 61 stunning redwoods campsites.